-Under the Bitcoin Custodian agreements, the Bitcoin Custodians are generally only liable for losses that are the direct result of their own gross negligence, fraud or wilful misconduct in the performance of their duties, and then may only be liable up to the market value of the affected bitcoin.
-In addition, the Bitcoin Custodians are not liable for any delay in performance or any non-performance of any of their obligations under the Bitcoin Custodian agreements by reason of any cause beyond their reasonable control, including breakdown, malfunction or failure of transmission, communication or computer facilities.
-If any bitcoin forming part of the Assets attributable to any Bitcoin Interests is lost, damaged, stolen or destroyed under circumstances in which the Bitcoin Custodians are liable, the liability will be attributable to the Responsible Entity, because the Responsible Entity is ultimately liable to Holders for the acts and omissions of the Bitcoin Custodian.
-The Responsible Entity generally has a right to be indemnified from Fund assets in respect of any liability it incurs with respect to the Fund, except to the extent that the liability is as a result of the Responsible Entity's fraud, gross negligence. wilful misconduct or breach of trust.
+Under the Bitcoin Custodian agreement, the Bitcoin Custodian is generally only liable for losses that are the direct result of their own gross negligence, fraud or wilful misconduct in the performance of their duties, and then may only be liable up to the market value of the affected bitcoin.
+In addition, the Bitcoin Custodian is not liable for any delay in performance or any non-performance of any of their obligations under the Bitcoin Custodian agreement by reason of any cause beyond their reasonable control, including breakdown, malfunction or failure of transmission, communication or computer facilities.
+If any bitcoin forming part of the Assets attributable to any Bitcoin Interests is lost, damaged, stolen or destroyed under circumstances in which the Bitcoin Custodian is liable, the liability will be attributable to the Responsible Entity, because the Responsible Entity is ultimately liable to Holders for the acts and omissions of the Bitcoin Custodian.
+The Responsible Entity generally has a right to be indemnified from Fund assets in respect of any liability it incurs with respect to the Fund, except to the extent that the liability is as a result of the Responsible Entity's fraud, gross negligence, wilful misconduct or breach of trust.
 Therefore any liability of the Responsible Entity in connection with the Fund may ultimately result in costs being recovered from the Fund and a resulting loss to Holders.
 In the event of the Responsible Entity's gross negligence, wilful misconduct or breach of trust, the Responsible Entity may be personally liable and have no right of indemnity from the Fund however the Responsible Entity may not have the financial resources (including liability insurance coverage) sufficient to satisfy the claim and consequently may not be able to satisfy its obligations in respect of the Bitcoin Interests resulting in a loss to Holders.

-Although the Bitcoin Custodians maintain insurance in respect of their custody services, there is a risk that they may not continue to do so.
-Consequently, a loss may be suffered with respect to the bitcoin which is not covered by these insurances.
-Accordingly, there is a risk that some or all of the bitcoin could be lost, stolen or damaged and that the Fund would not be able to satisfy its obligations in respect of each Separate Trust or recover the Fund's losses from the Bitcoin Custodians or their insurers.
+Although the Bitcoin Custodian maintains insurance in respect of their custody services, there is a risk that they may not continue to do so.
+Consequently, a loss may be suffered with respect to the bitcoin which is not covered by this insurance.
+Accordingly, there is a risk that some or all of the bitcoin could be lost, stolen or damaged and that the Fund would not be able to satisfy its obligations in respect of each Separate Trust or recover the Fund's losses from the Bitcoin Custodian or its insurer.

-The Bitcoin Custodians are entitled to terminate the custody agreements with written notice to the Responsible Entity.
-This risk is managed by appointing two Bitcoin Custodians to custody the Assets.
-However, if both Bitcoin Custodians terminate their custody agreements and the Responsible Entity is not able to appoint new custodians, it may be forced to redeem some or all of the Bitcoin Interests which may lead to a Holder realising their investment earlier than desired and potentially crystallising investment losses..
+The Bitcoin Custodian is entitled to terminate the custody agreement with written notice to the Responsible Entity.
+If the Bitcoin Custodian terminates the custody agreement and the Responsible Entity is not able to appoint a new custodian, it may be forced to redeem some or all of the Bitcoin Interests which may lead to a Holder realising their investment earlier than desired and potentially crystallising investment losses.